Trial of Hamid Nouri

-The trial of Hamid Nouri, an Iranian official detained in Sweden, took place in November 2019.
-Nouri was found guilty of being a key figure in the 1988 executions of Iranian political prisoners, where according to different estimates between 2,800 to 30,000 Iranians were massacred.
+The trial of Hamid Nouri, an Iranian official detained in 2019 in Sweden, took place in 2022.
+Nouri was found guilty of being a key figure in the 1988 executions of Iranian political prisoners, where according to different estimates between 2,800 and 30,000 Iranians were massacred.
 In early 2021 charges of murder and war crimes were filed against the former Iranian prosecutor, where Nouri was accused of "torture and inhuman treatment."
 The trial constituted the first time someone has been charged in relation to the 1988 massacre of political prisoners.
-Nouri was charged with more than 100 murders and "a serious crime against international law", and he is expected to provide evidence also implicating Ebrahim Raisi, president of Iran at the time of the trial.
+Nouri was charged with more than 100 murders and "a serious crime against international law", and was expected to provide evidence implicating Ebrahim Raisi, president of Iran, at the time of the trial.

 Nouri was sentenced to life in prison and expulsion with a permanent bar from re-entering Sweden, and ordered to pay damages amounting to 1,2 million SEK.

+Following an appeal, the Svea Court of Appeal officially upheld Nouri's life sentence in December 2023; Ebrahim Raisi was also involved in the case as a member of the "Death Commissions in Tehran".

+Iran and Sweden carried out a prisoner swap on 15 June 2024 and Nouri was exchanged for a European Union diplomat Johan Floderus and another man named Saeed Azizi.

 Background

 Hamid Nouri, born on 29 April 1961, was known as Hamid Abbasi among political inmates.
 He was an IRGC jail guard recruited by the Iranian Judiciary.
 He assisted prosecutors in Evin and Gohardasht Prison and worked closely with Mohammad Moghiseh, the prison's associate prosecutor, and was also a member of the Gohardasht Prison Death Commission in 1988.
-The 1988 killings targeted members of People's Mujahedin of Iran (MEK), a group that advocated overthrowing the leadership of the Islamic Republic of Iran.
-The MEK is responsible for the Hafte Tir bombing and 1981 Iranian Prime Minister's office bombing, which killed Iran's president, prime minister, chief of police, several ministers and deputy ministers, dozens of parliament's members, and other government officials.
-In 1988, the MEK supported by Saddam Hussein of Iraq launched the Operation Eternal Light in order to occupy central parts of Iran.
-Iran considered this as aiding the enemy during war and treason, and carried the executions as a response.
+The 1988 killings targeted members of People's Mujahedin of Iran (MEK), a group which collaborated with Saddam Hussein's invasion of Iran in an effort to overthrow the leadership of the Islamic Republic of Iran.
+In 2016, an audio recording was posted online of a high-level official meeting that took place in August 1988 between Hossein Ali Montazeri and the officials responsible for the mass killings in Tehran.
+In the recording, Hossein Ali Montazeri is heard saying that the ministry of intelligence used the MeK's armed incursion in 1988 as a pretext to carry out the mass killings, which "had been under consideration for several years".

-The executions resulted from a 1988 fatwa ordered by Ayatollah Khomeini.
+The 1988 executions resulted from a fatwa ordered by Ayatollah Khomeini.
 The fatwa ordered the execution of all the Iranian prisoners that supported and were loyal to the MEK.